 6. How to hunt and fish.

 Our girls love all things hunting and fishing.
-We depend on these things as part of our every day survival now.
+We depend on these things to feed us now.
 Even young children can learn how to use a bow and a gun.

 They can learn how to cast and real in a catch.
 They can learn how to humanely harvest game.
 They can also learn weapon safety.
 That is an important skill for anyone.